jimoq/chkp-api-playground/README.md

 2. GitHub - if you do not already have this, sign up for a free GitHub account https://github.com/signup
    <br>This will enable you yo use Codespaces

-4. Once you have signed in to GitHub, create a fork of the repository by clicking on "fork"
+4. Fork the repository - Once you have signed in to GitHub, create a fork of the repository by going to https://github.com/jimoq/chkp-api-playground and clicking on "fork"
    <br>![image](https://github.com/jimoq/chkp-api-playground/assets/44175368/74596da0-1f07-4b8b-81b2-8da29b09a771)

-5. Accept the defults and click:
+6. Accept the defults and click:
    <br>![image](https://github.com/jimoq/chkp-api-playground/assets/44175368/a63cc18c-b119-4005-a57c-03cef7f7daa8)

-6. You now have your own playground.
+7. You now have your own playground.
    <br>![image](https://github.com/jimoq/chkp-api-playground/assets/44175368/cdc1ba76-2df3-48af-9774-e3926dbdff21)

-7. Move forward by following the instructions in the README.md file in 01-tf-sc folder.
+8. Move forward by following the instructions in the README.md file in 01-tf-sc folder.
    <br>![image](https://github.com/jimoq/chkp-api-playground/assets/44175368/042a0123-9d85-46c4-afa3-68f00d3a864b)

 ## Resources: